-Sir Alonne is another one of those fights that you need to fight another person in a suit of armor.
-There is not much to say about this boss other than his attacks are very fast and he is a very hard boss.
+Sir Alonne is another one of those fights where you need to fight another person in a suit of armor.
+There is not much to say about this boss other than his attacks are very fast, and he is a very hard boss.
 It is possible to clear out the rooms before the boss if you kill all the enemies 12 times.
-It makes it easier to get to the boss arena without losing any health or Estus Flasks.
+It makes getting to the boss arena easier without losing any health or Estus Flasks.

 Interesting Fact – Sir Alonne came from an eastern land and chose to serve a little-known and unestablished lord.
 He became the lord’s most trusted knight and helped him become the Old Iron King.

 This boss was modeled after the Four Kings from Dark Souls and is easily a difficult boss to defeat.
-With the right weapons and miracles, he can be defeated easily, but for many, it is a challenge.
-It starts out in a dark room and one spawns. after a little bit, another one spawns, and so on.
-It basically recreates the Four Kings boss fight in basically every way.
+He can be defeated easily with the right weapons and miracles, but for many, it is a challenge.
+It starts in a dark room, and one spawns. after a little bit, another one spawns, and so on.
+It recreates the Four Kings boss fight in basically every way.

-Interesting Fact – The Darklurker is capable of wielding various forms of magic, teleportation and cloning of itself.
-It can hurl projectiles of pure dark, creating Dark Greatswords, become invisible and summon forth orbs of fire that will track the Player.
+Interesting Fact – The Darklurker can wield various forms of magic, teleportation, and cloning of itself.
+It can hurl projectiles of pure dark, creating Dark Greatswords, become invisible, and summon orbs of fire that will track the Player.

 14. Looking Glass Knight

-In my opinion, this boss if my favorite boss in Dark Souls 2 because they implemented something that no other boss in the Dark Souls series, except one in Dark Souls 3, has.
-It has the ability to summon other players as phantoms to help fight against you.
-The fight is balanced and it is very enjoyable.
+I think this boss is my favorite boss in Dark Souls 2 because they implemented something that no other boss in the Dark Souls series, except one in Dark Souls 3, has.
+It can summon other players as phantoms to help fight against you.
+The fight is balanced, and it is very enjoyable.
 Not saying he isn’t hard, but the hard bosses are always the most fun to fight.

 Interesting Fact – King Vendrick’s lieutenant, charged with testing the prowess of those who seek to serve in Drangleic’s order of royal knights.
 Ever dedicated to his duty, he continues to await challengers long after Vendrick’s disappearance and the kingdom’s subsequent collapse.